UARKTeam6/Photon-Project-Team-6/README.md

     * cd Photon-Project-Team-6

 ### 3. Setup and Install Required Libaries
-* This command will install the required Python libraries:
+* These commands will install the required Python libraries:
+    * chmod +x install.sh
     * ./install.sh

 ### 4. Running the Photon Game